Ordisoftware/Hebrew-Calendar/README.md

 ## Changelog

-#### 2019.__.__ - Version 1.3
+#### 2019.01.20 - Version 1.3

+- Add an option for the Tray Icon mouse click.
+- Add an option to show/hide the main form at startup.
-- Add month view
+- Add a month view.
-- Improve grid view
+- Improve the grid view.

 #### 2019.01.18 - Version 1.2

-- Add celebrations window.
+- Add a celebrations window.
-- Improve navigation window.
+- Improve the navigation window.
-- Improve preferences window.
+- Improve the preferences window.
 - Some bug fixes.

 #### 2019.01.17 - Version 1.1